 - Phantastic Phils: Scattered throughout Punxsutawney are 32 groundhog statues measuring 6 feet tall.

 - Punxsutawney Weather Discovery Center: $7 entrance fee.
-The center has interactive weather and legend exhibits, scavenger hunt, and craft.
+The center has interactive weather and legend exhibits, a scavenger hunt, and crafts.

-- Craft and food vendors, chainsaw carving, and live music began at 8:00am in Barclay Square.
+- Craft and food vendors, chainsaw carving, and live music begin at 8:00am in Barclay Square.
 Scheduled events take place throughout the day in town, most ending by 4:00pm.

 - After his prognostication, Phil spends his remaining time on Groundhog Day in his climate controlled burrow, with the exception of an appearance at Phil 101 and the 20’s themed Groundhog Ball.
 The Groundhog day schedule can be found here.